Satellite-im/Warp/docs/filesystem/overview.md

 # Constellation (FileSystem Module)

-The Constellation keeps track of files and folders in Wormhole.
+The Constellation keeps track of files and folders in Warp.